Settled Nomad

 Can I open a local bank account in Slovenia as a nomad?

-Yes — once you have Slovenia's Digital Nomad Visa residence permit, opening a local account is generally straightforward.
-Without local residency, most major Slovenia banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Europe countries.
+Once you hold Slovenia's Digital Nomad Visa residence permit, opening a local account is generally straightforward.
+Without residency, most Slovenia banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Slovenia a cash or card country?

-Does triggering tax residency in Slovenia affect my banking setup?
+Does triggering tax residency in Slovenia affect my banking?

-Tax residency in Slovenia is triggered at 183 days in the relevant period.
+Tax residency in Slovenia triggers at 183 days.
 183 days in a calendar year triggers Slovenian tax residency.
 Slovenia operates a progressive personal income tax (16% to 50%) and the standard EU social contributions.
 The Digital Nomad Visa is structured so that foreign-source income earned during the visa's validity is generally not taxed locally — but the visa itself doesn't extend to other residency triggers (permanent home, vital interests).
 Consult a Slovenian tax advisor before staying through a second calendar year.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad